-Serbia: RES electricity producers jeopardize conventional TPPs in power utilities5.
-December 2016. / News Serbia Energy
+Serbia: RES electricity producers jeopardize conventional TPPs in power utilities, News Serbia Energy

 The Executive Director for Electricity Trading in Electric Power Industry of Serbia (EPS) Dragan Vlaisavljevic warned today that electricity production from renewable energy sources jeopardizes thermal power plants due to government incentives and that only most efficient power plants will survive.